cjcrosley/virtual-futures-project/step1.md

 ## Building a Flexibile Model for Urban Visioning
 ---

-### Step One: Create dimensional module and fractal steps
+### Step One: Create dimensional Cell and iteration pattern

 ![](images/step1 final.png)